mat-0/cheltenham-open-data/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
 - River levels remain higher than normal but are now falling.
 Flooding may affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon with low lying land and roads expected to be most affected, particularly low-lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
 Further rainfall is expected over the weekend, and river levels are expected to rise again in response.
 We are closely monitoring the situation and will issue further alerts and warnings if required.
 Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
-This message will be updated by 10:00AM on 21/11/2025 or as the situation changes.
+This message will be updated by 10:00AM on 22/11/2025 or as the situation changes.

-- Flood alert: River Severn in Gloucestershire
+- Warning no longer in force: River Severn in Gloucestershire
-- River levels remain high due to widespread heavy rainfall last week.
-Flooding may continue over the next few days.
-Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
-Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgley.
-Severn Ham, Tewkesbury starts to fill.

-Observed peaks:- Mythe 4.15m on 17/11, Haw Bridge 4.95m on 17/11.
-We are closely monitoring the situation.
-Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 11:00AM on 21st November 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Warning no longer in force: River Avon in Worcestershire
 - There is no longer a threat of flooding, though standing water and debris may still remain.